AaronDenHond/javascript-consolidation/README.md

 function scope var
 block scope let
-why cant I put let before function here? no closing curly bracket
+why cant I put let before function here? no closing curly bracket gaat value lezen als pagina inlaadt, dus empty string, we willen dat value gelezen wordt on click, dus in performOperation

 exercise 3 :

 went well, but tried to do it with array at first and put the num[i] index as a value for conditionals, only worked with i and without array, why?

+CHAPTER 5 :

+exercise 1 : no problems

+exercise 2 : had to look up documentation for unshift and pop, tried out swapping to arrow function for eventlistener, gonna try to do this more and more.

+exercise 3 (walk 1): went well, didnt have to look up

+exercise 4 (walk 2): went really well, really happy I didnt have to look up the forEach() documentation.
+With the help of Tom managed to turn it into 1 line even, which looks way better and is more compact.
+Trying to really get the hang of arrow functions, but while still understanding it and being able to write it both ways if necessary (standard and arrow).

+exercise 5 (walk 3): went really welL, didnt have to look up! used person instead of element since its a parameter and we can choose and person seems more natural.   console.log(person.firstname + " " + person.lastname); to get the full name